 Making a Mark

 Several businesses across sectors still depend on websites that score poorly when it comes to user experience.
-By taking charge and giving your target audience the experiences they are looking for, you get the ability to stand apart from your competition.
-For instance, a common problem with e-commerce websites that you can do away with is having users to zoom-in or double-click on products to view images.
+By taking charge and giving your target audience the experiences they are looking for, you get the ability to move past your competition.
+For instance, a common problem with eCommerce websites that you can do away with is having users zoom in or double-click on products to view images.

 Saving and Making Money

 If you are wondering about the monetary aspect of improving user experience, it actually works in your favor.
 When done in the right way, your efforts can have a long-term positive effect.
-Then, instead of moving from one expensive design to the next, you can focus on making ongoing improvements by learning from how your website performs.
+Then, instead of moving from one expensive design to the next, you may focus on making ongoing improvements by learning from your website’s performance.

-By providing your target audience a good user experience along with the products, services, or information that you have to offer, you increase the likelihood of turning them into paying customers.
-With existing customers, your efforts may lead to retaining them, and you might also be able to use them as brand influencers.
+By providing your target audience with a really good UX along with the products, services, or information you have to offer, you increase the likelihood of turning them into paying customers.
+With existing customers, your efforts may lead to retaining them, and you can also use them as brand influencers.

 Creating a Website That Delivers Great User Experience

-Now that you know why UX matters, it might be worth your while to understand how to create a great user experience.
+Now that you know why UX matters, it might be worth your while to understand how to deliver a great user experience.
 Fortunately, the process is not as hard as one might imagine, with a little planning going a long way.
-Start by understanding that creating a good user experience is not just about how your website looks.
-For instance, the visual elements of your website need to follow some type of hierarchy.
+Start by understanding that delivering a good user experience is not just about how your website looks.
+For instance, the visuals of your website need to follow some type of hierarchy, and there are other types of website experience elements that need your attention as well.

 Follow a Structure